 "It is the policy of the University to accomplish new construction of structures and systems by placing such work under contract in the most economical manner to qualified outside firms, carefully supervising the work thus contracted or, in unusual cases approved by the Chancellor, by hiring employees on a temporary basis for periods not in excess of six months."

 This chapter describes required modes of contracting, types of construction contracts, types of University construction documents, and the members of the construction team.

 - Public Contract Code, State of California, Section 10503

 The Public Contract Code requires the University to use one of the following contracting modes for entering into a construction contract:

 - Complete plans and specifications (also called "lump-sum")

 - Construction manager

-- Other modes (when approved by The Regents and the Office of the President)
+- Other modes (when approved by the Office of the President)